 6. Food & Water Bowls

-You’ll need a place to serve your pup their delicious raw food and fresh water, so stock up on a few sets of bowls as well as a feeding mat to keep your floors clean.
+You’ll need a place to serve your pup their delicious raw food and fresh water, so stock up on a few sets of bowls and a feeding mat to keep your floors clean.
 Look for sturdy, easy-to-clean and non-porous bowls in stainless steel.
 A platform is a great idea, too, as it will help your puppy eat comfortably without crouching as they grow.

 7. Play, Chew and Cuddle Toys